Clever (musician): Career

 Huie released his album "1nce More" in 2006 and battle rapped on several episodes of BET's 106 & Park which led to him performing on the BET battle rap show, "Spring Bling," which he won.
 He released various recordings including "Nobody Can Save You" featuring SwizZz in 2013.
 In 2014, Huie co-wrote and recorded "Payday" (with Snoop Dogg) and began writing music for other artists as well as working closely with David Foster.

 In 2018, rapper Lil Bibby heard Huie's music and passed it along to fellow rapper Juice WRLD, who then shared Huie's music on his Instagram page.
-After speaking with Juice WRLD, Huie flew out to Los Angeles and began recording with him which led to them recording the single, "Ring, Ring" which charted at #5 on Billboard's "Bubbling Under Hot 100" on March 23, 2019.
+After speaking with Juice WRLD, Huie flew out to Los Angeles and began recording with him which led to them recording the single, "Ring, Ring" which charted at No. 5 on Billboard's "Bubbling Under Hot 100" on March 23, 2019.
 They toured together on the "Death Race for Love" tour in 2019.
 After Juice WRLD died on December 8, 2019, Huie stated that Juice WRLD's "co-signing" of his music opened a lot of doors for him and that he had a major impact on the trajectory of his music career.

 In 2019, Huie's single "Stick By My Side", featuring rapper NLE Choppa, caught the attention of rapper and singer Post Malone on social media, who would go on to sign Huie to his record label, Posty Co., in a joint-venture with Lil Bibby's label Grade A Productions and Republic Records.
-Huie released his debut studio album, "Crazy," in 2021 which included the single, "Call Me Nobody," (featuring Lil Wayne and Huie's son Isaiah Lyric).
+Huie released his debut studio album, Crazy (2021), which included the single, "Call Me Nobody" (featuring Lil Wayne and Huie's son Isaiah Lyric).

-In 2020, Justin Bieber contacted Huie on Instagram asking him if he would like to record a song with him which resulted in the single, "Forever," which charted at #24 on Billboard's Hot 100 chart.
-Huie recorded the single "Penelope" with William which charted at #1 on Finland's singles chart for 21 weeks in 2020.
+In 2020, Canadian singer Justin Bieber contacted Huie on Instagram asking him if he would like to record a song with him; this resulted Huie appearing on Bieber's single "Forever," which charted at No. 24 on Billboard's Hot 100 chart.
+Huie recorded the single "Penelope" with William which charted at No. 1 on Finland's singles chart for 21 weeks in 2020.
 In 2024, he released a self titled country music EP which received favorable reviews.